ultravideo/uvgComm/BUILDING.md

 | libyuv   |     Yes       |  Not compatible   |
 | Crypto++ |     Yes       |        Often      |

-At the time of testing, pre-installed libyuv package cannot be found with either of used methods because the package does not contain either file used for detection.
+At the time of testing, pre-installed libyuv package cannot be detected because the package does not contain either file used for detection.

 **Required packages**